Dexter: Well, yes, as a matter of fact there is...

 Ron Anderson: Then for fuck's sake talk to someone about it, will you?
 And sort it out before I sack you and hire a lobotomized monkey to play your role.
 Okay?

 Dexter King (Goldblum) is a lovelorn American actor working in London.
 For the last six years he has played "The Tall Guy", a straight man to annoying, egotistical, and outright abusive stage comedian Ron Anderson (Rowan Atkinson).
-After commiserating with his nymphomaniac housemate (Geraldine James) he meets and falls in love with beautiful nurse Kate Lemon (Emma Thompson), and is so elated that he improvises onstage to the point that Anderson fires him for it.
-He fails a few auditions, but finally lands the role in a musical adaptation of The Elephant Man.
+After commiserating with his nymphomaniac housemate (Geraldine James) and going to a doctor for his chronic allergies, he meets and falls in love with beautiful nurse Kate Lemon (Emma Thompson in her film debut), and is so elated that he improvises onstage to the point that Anderson fires him for it.
+He fails a few auditions before finally landing the title role in an elaborate West End musical adaptation of The Elephant Man.
+But his big break could end up costing him his relationship if he's not careful...

 Referred to by critic Roger Ebert as a "sweet, whimsical and surprisingly intelligent comedy"; it has what is very likely the funniest and most unintentionally destructive bedroom scene in the history of film.